mrichards42/xword/doc/solving.md

 1. Enter rebus mode by pressing `INSERT`, clicking the rebus toolbar icon, or selecting `Enter Multiple Letters` from the [`Solution`](window.html#solution_menu) menu.
-2. Type multiple letters.
+2. An expandable text box will appear in which you can type multiple letters.
-    - `BACKSPACE` can be used to remove letters (from the end).
-    - `DELETE` will remove letters from the beginning.
-    - `CTRL+BACKSPACE` or `CTRL+DELETE` will delete all letters in the square.
 3. Press `INSERT` or `ENTER` to exit rebus mode (the cursor will become solid again).

-Rebus entries longer than 4 characters are wrapped.
-Entries longer than 10 characters are truncated (for display only; XWord supports unlimited rebus entry length).
-If the mouse is hovered over a rebus entry, a tool tip will pop up and display the entire entry (useful for truncated entries).
+For display, rebus entries longer than 4 characters are wrapped and entries longer than 10 characters are truncated.
+If the mouse is hovered over a rebus entry, a tool tip will pop up and display the entire entry.

 ![Image of filling a rebus entry](images/rebus.png "Filling a rebus entry")